marcasonia/nauka_gita/README.md

 This will be a new adventure in to the world of GIT

-Change 1: Using two '**' before and after a word make the word bold
+Change 1: Using two '**' before and after a word makes the word bold

 Ex: **GIT**

+Change 2: Using one '*' before and after a word makes the word italic

+Ex: *GIT*